What is a Housing Co-operative?

-What is a Housing Co-operative, or what makes Co-operative housing Unique?
+What is a Housing Co-operative, and what makes it unique?

 In a housing co-operative, the housing development is jointly operated by its members.
 They own membership shares in the corporation, giving them the right to occupy a dwelling unit and participate in the operations of the corporation.
 The co-operative housing corporation owns the total property.

 It is a unique form of home ownership, the people who live in the housing co-operatives are its members.
 From the beginning, they decided on the planning, design, and day-to-day management of the co-operative.

 Membership means control.
 Each year members elect from among themselves a Board of Directors to run the housing co-operative.
 They serve on committees with various responsibilities such as new member selection, member relations, maintenance, finance and social/recreation.
 Sometimes they hire staff, but the final decisions and responsibility rests with the members.